bejoyjose1993/car-renal-app/README.md

 | HTTPS        | TCP      | 443        | Anywhere             | For HTTPS (optional)               |
 | SSH          | TCP      | 22         | Your IP              | SSH access                         |

 ## EC2 CICD Deployment using GitHub Actions
 A full-stack, containerized **Car Rental Application** deployed to an AWS EC2 instance using **GitHub Actions for automated CI/CD**, **Docker Compose**, and **Docker Hub**

+Note:- EC2 instance will only have the folder  /car-renal-app with below files
+- docker-compose.yml (Make sure its upto date and latest pulled from repo)
+- .mysql
+- ReadMe (Not Required)

 ### 🧱 Tech Stack
 | Layer      | Technology               |